threatrack/ghidra-patchdiff-correlator/README.md

 	- `10.0` or `1.000` in `log10`: When symbols match
 - `Symbol names must match`: Only match functions when their symbol names match
 	- **Warning:** If you disable this make sure to set `Minimum similarity threshold` to something reasonable, otherwise you get the cross-product of all the functions in both binaries, e.g. if the source program has 100 functions and the destination also 100 and no threshold is specified, you'd get `100 * 100 = 100000` matches!
+- `Ignore undefined symbols (FUN_)`: Settings this won't use the default labels assigned to undefined symbols for symbol name matching.
+So it won't match `FUN_00001234` to `FUN_00001234`.
 - `Only match accepted matches`: Only calculate the similarity for functions that already have an accepted match entry in the Matches Table. **This is the most useful option.**

 ### Other Correlators